 Bus and streetcar

-The city buses run every 30 minutes on average on weekdays (less often on weekends) and have special schedules on holidays.
-It costs $1.25 one-way (a transfer costs 25 cents), and you can see the maps and the schedules here.
-To pay the fare on the bus, you must have exact change, but you can also buy passes via the GoMobile app, online, and at the ticket machines.
+City buses run every 30 minutes on average on weekdays (less often on weekends) and have special schedules on holidays.
+It costs $1.25 one-way (a transfer costs 25 cents), and you can see routes and schedules online.
+To pay the fare on the bus, you must have exact change, but you can also buy passes via the Le Pass App, online, and at the ticket machines.

 Another option is the Hop-On Hop-Off double-decker bus tours by City Sightseeing.
-They run every 30 minutes on a two-hour loop; the unlimited one-day pass is $39 for adults and $10 for kids under 12.
+They run every 30 minutes on a two-hour loop; the unlimited one-day pass is $46 for adults and $10 for kids ages 3-12.
 To hop on the St. Charles Avenue streetcar, walk to Canal and Carondelet streets (directly across Canal from Bourbon St. in the French Quarter) and look for the iconic green car.